Purpose And Process Of Corrective Action And Preventive Action(CAPA)

 Likewise with every quality cycle, laying out and reporting arrangements and systems early and frequently is the most ideal way to remain coordinated and successfully carry out the CAPA interaction at your association

-What Should Trigger a CAPA?
+What Should Trigger A CAPA?

 CAPA is nothing but Corrective and preventive action.